jeremyomer/KidneyExchange.jl/README.md

 ## Input data

-Before running the code, the kidney exchange data publicly shared by John Dickerson must be downloaded at https://www.preflib.org/dataset/00036 and stored in the data/preflib folder.
+Before running the code, the kidney exchange data publicly shared by John P. Dickerson must be downloaded at https://www.preflib.org/dataset/00036 and stored in the data/preflib folder.
 The data shared by John Dickerson is described in:
-*Optimizing Kidney Exchange with Transplant Chains: Theory and Reality.* John P. Dickerson, Ariel D. Procaccia, Tuomas Sandholm; Proceedings of AAMAS; 2012
+*Optimizing Kidney Exchange with Transplant Chains: Theory and Reality.* John P. Dickerson, Ariel D. Procaccia, Tuomas Sandholm; Proceedings of AAMAS; 2012.

 Otherwise, three generators are provided with the package.
 One of them will generate instances similar to those of the PrefLib library.